rezahmady/TDD-simple-phpunit/README.md

 ----------------
 ## Install

-Copy the `phpunit` folder to your system and enter the command promp in the command promp
+Copy the `phpunit` folder to your system and enter this command in the command promp
 ```
 composer install
 ```